WK-EE/Iris-Dataset-Analysis/README.md

 3. Run the program as a module with real inputs: `python3 -m iris_data_analysis`

 The program outputs .xlsx files containing our sorted features.
-These .xlsx files will be written to an output directory called 'Problem1_Sorted_Data'.
+These .xlsx files will be written to an output directory called 'Sorted_Data'.
 This directory is located inside the package of our program.

 ---